Red Zone Cuba: Cast

+Reception and legacy

+A review of the film for AllMovie described it as "a low-budget, catastrophic version of the Bay of Pigs story," and that "winning the lottery offers greater odds than finding anything historical -- or even sensical -- in this film."
+Another review of the film in TV Guide reported that it was a "cheap thriller" with a "reported budget of only $30,000, and looking its cost," and noted "One highlight: John Carradine sings the title song."

-Appearance on MST3K
+Appearance on Mystery Science Theater 3000

-On December 17, 1994, Red Zone Cuba was featured as the subject of an episode of Mystery Science Theater 3000.
+On December 17, 1994, Red Zone Cuba was featured as the subject of an episode of Mystery Science Theater 3000 (MST3K).
 It was the second of Coleman Francis's films to be featured in the show's sixth season, following The Skydivers and preceding The Beast of Yucca Flats.
 MST3K star Kevin Murphy cited Red Zone Cuba as his "most hated" film of all he watched during his time on the show.
 The film was preceded by the short Speech: Platform Posture and Appearance, an educational film about public speaking.
-The MST3K episode was released on DVD on March 26, 2002.
+The MST3K episode was released on DVD by Rhino Home Video on March 26, 2002, and again on August 16, 2011, by Shout Factory.